vault27/Foundation/ospf.md

 - 1 - Router LSA
 - 2 - Network
 - 3 - Net Summary - Created by ABR, represent subnets listed in one's area LSA 1 and 2 to advertise to another area.
-Defines links(subnets) and costs , but no topology, goes between areas.
+Defines links(subnets) and costs, but no topology, goes between areas.
 We see them as “OIA” routes.
 - 4 - ASBR Summary - The same as LSA 3, but how to reach ASBR router
 - 5 - AS external - created by ASBRs.
 They are used to propogate external routes - routes, which are redistributed from other protocols or other OSPF process
 - 6 - Group membership, defined for MOSPF, not supported by Cisco IOS